The Black Country derby between Wolves and West Brom is one of the oldest and most fiercely competed derbies in the history of English football.

-The winger found his feet and was a first choice player at Wolves.
-The team won back to back promotions from the Division 4.
+The winger found his feet and was a first-choice player at Wolves.
+The team won back-to-back promotions from Division 4.
 Dennison also won an Associate Members’ Cup winners medal, scoring in the 2–0 final win over Burnley in 1988 and scored one of the goals.
 In total, he made over 300 appearances in total for Wolves, scoring 49 times.

 7. Joleon Lescott